Documentation

 Publishing on the DUB registry

 The DUB registry contains packages that use the same package management as vibe.d.
 Many of them extend and supplement vibe.d's functionality.
-The packages are automatically downloaded if the corresponding entry in the "dependencies" section of the project's package.json file is present.
+The packages are automatically downloaded if the corresponding entry in the "dependencies" section of the project's dub.json file is present.

 {